shdlabs/SSTorytime/docs/KnowledgeAndLearning.md

 * Learning stories discovers behavioural invariants (mesoscopic sequences).

-## Context: where, when, and strategy
+## Context: where, when, and strategy.
+A Scene Description Language?

 Consciousness is not the hard problem of knowledge: context is.